djgroen/FabSim3/docs/installation.rst

 Testing FabSim3
 ---------------

-The easiest way to test FabSim is to simply go to the base directory of your FabSim installation and try the examples below.
+The easiest way to test FabSim3 is to simply go to the base directory of your FabSim3 installation and try the examples below.

 Mac users may get a
 **ssh: connect to host localhost port 22: Connection refused** error.
 This means you must enable remote login.
 This is done in **System Preferences > Sharing > Remote Login**.